 Graduate Certificate in Technology Policy

-The certificate is hosted by the Goldman School of Public Policy and administered by Prof. Andrew W. Reddie and the Berkeley Risk and Security Lab, with support from the School of Information, School of Law, Haas School of Business, College of Engineering, and the CITRIS Policy Lab at the Center for Information Technology in the Interest of Society and the Banatao Institute (CITRIS).
+The certificate is hosted by the Goldman School of Public Policy and administered by Prof. Andrew W. Reddie and the Berkeley Risk and Security Lab, with support from the School of Information, College of Computing, Data Science, and Society, School of Law, Haas School of Business, College of Engineering, and the CITRIS Policy Lab at the Center for Information Technology in the Interest of Society and the Banatao Institute (CITRIS).
 Students from any graduate program at UC Berkeley are eligible to pursue the certificate.

 Please contact cwagner@berkeley.edu with any questions.
 See below for more information about eligibility and course requirements.